2020 Hyundai Sonata Hybrid adds solar roof, challenges Camry Hybrid at 52 mpg

-Especially in the numbers-focused green-car arena, some healthy competition can do wonders.
-And the latest 2020 Hyundai Sonata Hybrid, revealed at the Chicago Auto Show today, looks to be a great example of that.
+Some healthy competition can do wonders, especially in the numbers-focused green-car arena.
+The latest 2020 Hyundai Sonata Hybrid, revealed at the Chicago Auto Show on Thursday, is a perfect example.

-Just two and a half years after the arrival of the current Toyota Camry Hybrid and its 52-mpg EPA combined rating—the first midsize sedan for the U.S. market to earn more than 50 mpg—the Sonata Hybrid has arrived to rival the Camry’s 52 mpg.
+Just two and a half years after the current Toyota Camry Hybrid became the first mid-size sedan to earn a 50-plus mpg rating from the EPA (it's rated at 52 mpg combined), the Sonata Hybrid has arrived to rival the Camry’s 52 mpg.

 In the Sonata’s case, Hyundai claims an EPA-cycle (not yet confirmed) 52 mpg combined, with 50 mpg city, 54 highway—a mammoth 10-mpg improvement over the outgoing model's 42 mpg combined.
-And if you need a big, roomy sedan but can't plug in, the Sonata Hybrid's 54-mpg highway rating is likely the best on the market.
+If you need a big, roomy sedan but can't plug in, the Sonata Hybrid's 54 mpg highway rating is likely the best on the market.

 That’s in its top-efficiency Blue version.
 Other versions of the Sonata Hybrid will come with a rating of 45 mpg city, 51 highway, and 47 combined.
-That puts them a slight bit behind the Honda Accord Hybrid, if you value city mileage.
+That puts them slightly behind the Honda Accord Hybrid's 48/47/48 mpg rating.

-The Sonata Hybrid's strength relative to other hybrids has has always been in highway driving, and it stems from its different layout, which Hyundai appears to have carried over from the previous Sonata Hybrid.
-There's a 6-speed “conventional” automatic transmission, with a single electric motor packaged between the transmission and the engine.
-The engine itself is from Hyundai’s latest Smartstream engine family, a 2.0-liter inline-4 that makes 150 horsepower and 139 pound-feet of torque—with a system output of 192 hp.
+The Sonata Hybrid's strength relative to other hybrids has always been in highway driving.
+It stems from its different layout, which Hyundai has apparently carried over.
+The layout features a conventional 6-speed automatic transmission, with an electric motor packaged between the transmission and engine.
+The 2.0-liter inline-4 from Hyundai’s latest Smartstream family makes 150 horsepower and 139 pound-feet of torque—with a total system output of 192 hp.

 2020 Hyundai Sonata, 2019 New York International Auto Show

 The new Sonata Hybrid has a 0.24 coefficient of drag, compared to 0.27 for the rest of the Sonata lineup.
-The improvement is no simple task, and the product of a bumper lip, front- and rear-wheel deflectors, and undercovers for the bottom of the engine bay, floor, and rear.
+No simple task, the improvement comes from a bumper lip, front- and rear-wheel deflectors, and covers for the bottom of the engine bay, floor, and rear end.

 But it’s more than an updated powertrain and a smoother body.
-Various bits of technology that the parent company has been teasing about this model for the past year or more all seem to have made their way into this high-mileage sedan, making it decidedly higher on the eco-cred scale, even if it doesn’t have a charging port (a new Sonata Plug-In Hybrid will be coming soon).
+Various bits of technology that Hyundai has teased for a year or more have made their way into this high-mileage sedan.
+Together, they give it more eco-cred, even if it doesn’t have a charging port (a new Sonata Plug-In Hybrid is coming soon).

-While the Sonata Hybrid carries through with essentially the same transmission and hybrid-system setup as the previous generation, the new one gets Active Shift Control technology that uses a separate sensor to more precisely match electric motor speed with engine speed—making the shifts themselves 30% quicker and altogether smoother to the driver.

-That system also adds to durability by reducing shift shock.
-And although Hyundai hasn’t confirmed yet, it could add to efficiency.
+The basic layout carries over, but the new Sonata Hybrid also gets Active Shift Control, which uses a separate sensor to more precisely match electric motor speed with engine speed—making the shifts smoother and 30% quicker.
+The system also adds to durability by reducing shift shock.
+Although Hyundai hasn’t confirmed it yet, Active Shift Control could aid efficiency.

 2020 Hyundai Sonata Hybrid

-The U.S.-spec Sonata Hybrid is also arriving with the Solar Roof System that was teased for a debut in the model back in October 2018.
-Unlike other solar roof systems that have been offered on the Nissan Leaf and Toyota Prius Plug-In, which have just charged the accessory battery, this one actually charges up the hybrid battery.
+The U.S.-spec Sonata Hybrid also adds the Solar Roof System that was teased in October 2018.
+Unlike other solar roofs offered on the Nissan Leaf and Toyota Prius Plug-In, this one actually charges the hybrid battery, not just the 12-volt accessory battery, with an output of up to 205 watts.

-The solar feature can charge both the 12-volt and hybrid batteries, with an output of up to 205 watts, and can help avoid battery discharge when you’re using accessories but not driving the car.
-In test form, Hyundai said that it could charge the 1.56-kwh pack 60-percent of the way with a day of sunshine.
+The solar feature can also help avoid battery discharge when owners use accessories without driving the car.
+In test form, Hyundai said it could add a 60% charge to the 1.56-kwh pack with a day of sunshine.

-An option on the Sonata Hybrid lets you say farewell to fobs.
-With a smartphone-based (Android only!)
-Hyundai Digital Key, you use a combination of Near Field Communication (NFC) and Bluetooth Low Energy (BLE) technology to allow unlocking and starting, by you or those who are approved by you, without a key.
+An option on the Sonata Hybrid lets owners say farewell to fobs.
+The smartphone-based (Android only!)
+Hyundai Digital Key uses Near Field Communication (NFC) and Bluetooth Low Energy (BLE) technology to allow unlocking and starting, by the owner or those approved by the owner, without a key.

 2020 Hyundai Sonata Hybrid